-1 may reduce or waive a late filing fee if the Executive Director determines that the late filing was not 2 willful and that enforcement will not further the purposes of this Chapter.
-The Ethics Commission shall 3 deposit funds collected under this Section in the General Fund of the City and County of San 4 Francisco.
-5 (b) Any person who knowingly or negligently violates this Chapter may be liable in an 6 administrative proceeding before the Ethics Commission pursuant to Charter Section C3.699-13.
-In 7 addition to the administrative penalties set forth in the Charter, the Ethics Commission may issue 8 warning letters regarding potential violations of this Chapter to the permit consultant.
-9 (c) Any person or entity which knowingly or negligently violates this Chapter may be liable in a 10 civil action brought by the City Attorney for an amount up to \$5,000 per violation.
-11 12 SEC.
+(b) Any person who knowingly or negligently violates this Chapter may be liable in an administrative proceeding before the Ethics Commission pursuant to Charter Section C3.699-13.
+In addition to the administrative penalties set forth in the Charter, the Ethics Commission may issue warning letters regarding potential violations of this Chapter to the permit consultant.

+(c) Any person or entity which knowingly or negligently violates this Chapter may be liable in a civil action brought by the City Attorney for an amount up to \$5,000 per violation.

+SEC.
 3.420.
 ETHICS COMMISSION REPORT.

-13 Between April 1 and April 15, 2016 and between April 1 and April 15, 2017, the Ethics 14 Commission shall provide a report to the Board of Supervisors regarding the implementation of 15 Sections 3.405 through 3.415.
-The report shall include, but not be limited to, the total number of 16 registered permit consultants, the total number of investigations commenced by the Ethics Commission 17 into possible violations of the registration and disclosure requirements, and a summary of each 18 settlement reached with permit consultants for violating the registration or disclosure requirements.
-19 20 SEC.
+Between April 1 and April 15, 2016 and between April 1 and April 15, 2017, the Ethics registered permit consultants, the total number of investigations commenced by the Ethics Commission into possible violations of the registration and disclosure requirements, and a summary of each settlement reached with permit consultants for violating the registration or disclosure requirements.

+Commission shall provide a report to the Board of Supervisors regarding the implementation of

+Sections 3.405 through 3.415.
+The report shall include, but not be limited to, the total number of

+SEC.
 3.405.
 DEFINITIONS.

-21 "Client" means the person for whom permit consulting services are performed by a permit 22 consultant.
-23 "Contact" means any communication, oral or written, including communication made through 24 an agent, associate or employee.
-A "contact" shall not include a request for information, as long as the 25 request does not include any attempt to influence an administrative or legislative decision.
+"Client" means the person for whom permit consulting services are performed by a permit consultant.

+"Contact" means any communication, oral or written, including communication made through an agent, associate or employee.
+A "contact" shall not include a request for information, as long as the request does not include any attempt to influence an administrative or legislative decision.